A bigger planet – Fossil free transport

 If you have something that the masses don’t have, how safe are you going to be?
 Besides, electricity will be rationed.
 You won’t be able to charge your e-vehicle most of the time anyhow.

-Shipping will be reduced as wind plus batteries would make for very expensive, slow and hard to use ships.
+Shipping will be reduced as wind plus batteries would make for very expensive, slow, and hard-to-use ships.
 Battery vessels would have to harbor hop around the world to get their recharges.
 Those recharges would take quite a while every time.
 And this will lengthen every trip by a factor of multiples.

 Also, lower transport capacity per ship will make those ships even more expensive to run.
 Kiss international trade goodbye.
 Except for the most expensive items that justify such costs.
-And with expensive I don’t mean iPhones.
+And by expensive I don’t mean iPhones.

 Air travel will be all but gone.
 Expect some airships and naval passenger liners to make a comeback.
 Going from Europe to the US is going to take weeks again.
 Have you seen the movie Titanic?
 Remember those strictly separated class decks?
-They will be back with a vengeance with even more cattle like conditions for normal people.
+They will be back with a vengeance with even more cattle-like conditions for normal people.

 National economies and cities that depend on trade would sink into a deep economic recession.
-Expect ghost cities as many people will move onto the countryside.
+Expect ghost cities as many people will move to the countryside.
 Extreme supply disruptions will lead to slum-like conditions and starvation in the cities.

-The world is going to evert to a huge Earth.
+The world is going to revert to a huge Earth.
 It will be unfathomably hard to travel with most humans living in very small communities.
 And when travel is hard and expensive, distances must be kept minimal.

 Welcome back to the small community, subsistence society the Middle Ages were famous for.